 The descriptions used in harmonised standards (for example “this is a class A product”) are not suitable without further explanation, as they are not understood by the general public.

 The information should be included on the packaging (if present) and may be restricted to the languages used elsewhere on the packaging.
-The information should also be included in the instructions for use, in each of the languages in which instructions are provided.
+The information should also be included in the accompanying documentation for example instructions for use, in each of the languages in which instructions are provided.

 Products sold via mail order or the internet may not have packaging, or instructions for use, visible to the user before purchase.
 In such cases, it is recommended that the information, which is of relevance for the buyer, will be given in the catalogue or on the webpage.